openhab/website/blog/2023-07-23-openhab-4-0-release.md

 <p align="center"><img style="max-width: 70%;" src="/uploads/2023-07-23-openhab-4-0-release/blockly4.0.png"/></p>

 A lot has happened since openHAB 3, particularly with the promotion of all blocks to the new and latest JavaScript engine that comes with openHAB 4.
-Not only does that generate even more cleaner code, but it also allows the implementation of many more features that would have been hard to provide.
+Not only does that generate even cleaner code, but it also allows the implementation of many more features that would have been hard to provide.
 Therefore, all blocks have been rewritten for openHAB 4 to support the new JavaScript engine.

 **How the 🦏 found the holy Graal - The new code generation**

 Even though one may not notice it directly, the blocks are eventually used to automatically create code that can run on the openHAB server.
 Please watch the YouTube video [Blockly as an ECMA-Script code generator](https://youtu.be/EdllUlJ7p6k?t=1739) for a live demo.
-The code that is generated can be viewed when clicking the button in the lower right corner of the blockly editor.
+The code that is generated can be viewed when clicking the button in the lower right corner of the Blockly editor.

 In general, the code that Blockly generates is JavaScript (aka ECMAScript) which exists in several flavours or versions.
 The ECMAScript version that is used by Blockly in **openHAB 3** is **ECMAScript 5.1,** and it is run by a component named **NashornJS** 🦏.
 [Nashorn JS](https://www.oracle.com/technical-resources/articles/java/jf14-nashorn.html) itself was part of Java until version 14 when it was dropped.